OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
-It may appear we are now lost in a sea of stars and constellation lines connecting some of them, but we can now explore objects on larger scales beyond the solar neighborhood.
+It appears we are now lost in a sea of stars and the constellation lines connecting some of them, but we can now explore objects on larger scales beyond the solar neighborhood.

 Each exoplanet marker indicates a star with a confirmed planetary system.
 None of these were known before 1995, so this is a relatively new branch of astrophysics, and a burgeoning one at that.
 We now know of over 5,000 planets outside our Solar System, and some of these systems have multiple planets, indicated by the parenthetical number in their label (no number signifies only one known planet).
 :::::